Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-R-Basics-Environment.md

 1. Create an object called `temperature`.
 2. Create a vector called `ages`.
-3. Run `ls()` to view your objects.
+3. Run `ls()` to display your objects.
 4. Remove one object using `rm()`.
+5. Check the class of your objects using `class()`.

 ---

-## Key Takeaway
+## Key Takeaways

-The R environment acts like your working desk:

-- every object you create is stored there
-- you can inspect, modify, or remove objects anytime
+- RStudio helps organize coding and analysis workflows.
+- The Source pane is used to write scripts.
+- The Console runs commands immediately.
+- The Environment stores your objects.
+- The bottom-right pane helps manage files, plots, and packages.

-- keeping the environment organized makes coding easier
+Keeping your environment organized makes coding easier and more reproducible.